How to find the best India group tours?

-Tourradar is an online travel agency which brings together tours offered by several tour operators.
+TourRadar is an online travel agency that brings together tours offered by several tour operators.
 They really have a myriad of tours for India.

 An overview of-the best tours and travels in India.
 On the results page, you can see the duration, the itinerary, the travel style, and the reviews of the available India tours.

 The reviews are real reviews from other travelers that took this trip, they may help in giving you a better idea of what to expect from the tour.